Take Your Next Step Into Ministry

 Order your download of Take Your Next Step here! pdf and ePub!

 God’s training program might look a bit different after we have been serving the Lord for a while, but in many ways, what God has been doing will be the same thing He continues to do.
-God’s purifying goals for us demands a lifelong discipleship training.
-To be an effective leader we will need to be a faithful disciple.
+God’s purifying goals for us demand lifelong discipleship training.
+To be an effective leader, we will need to be a faithful disciple.

 Training is important for those in ministry.
 We might make a lot of difference between training before full-time ministry and afterwards, but the Lord doesn’t.
 We never graduate from His school of training until we reach heaven’s shores.
 He shapes us so that we can bear more fruit.
 It behooves us to better understand how He trains us.

 King Saul resisted God’s training.
 He was qualified before man (tall, big and strong) but not before the Lord.
-God would have worked with him and did, but he persistently rejected God’s training for him.
+God would have worked with him and did, but he persistently rejected God’s training.
 This attitude eventually stripped him of his opportunity to serve God and others.

 Not Quite Ready!

-In many cases a candidate for full-time ministry considers himself qualified for service before God does.
-This self-confidence probably comes from a mix of several problems: pride, misunderstanding of holiness and God and a calling from God.
+In many cases, a candidate for full-time ministry considers himself qualified for service before God does.
+This self-confidence probably stems from a mix of several factors: pride, a misunderstanding of holiness and God, and a sense of God's calling.
 It is easy to equivocate a call from God as an appointment.
-A call should better be seen as a boost of confidence to direct in a certain path where we can serve Him more effectively in the future.
+A call should be seen as a boost of confidence to direct in a certain path where we can serve Him more effectively in the future.

 We need to learn how to properly evaluate our qualifications for service.
 How do we do this?
-We must avoid the tendency to only look at what we know or have done.
-We need to focus on fruits from ministry, personal growth, and relationships within the church.
+We must avoid the tendency to focus only on what we know or have done.
+We need to focus on fruits from the ministry, personal growth, and relationships within the church.
 Because of the emphasis on academic training, we tend to ask the wrong questions.
 Here are a few good and bad questions.

 Bad and Good Questions